Emma Aicher

-Emma Aicher (born 13 November 2003) is a Swedish born-German World Cup alpine ski racer who also holds Swedish citizenship.
-In the alpine World Cup, she competes in all disciplines apart from giant slalom, though she skied it on the World Championships.
+Emma Aicher (born 13 November 2003) is a Swedish-born German World Cup alpine ski racer who also holds Swedish citizenship.
+In the alpine World Cup, she competes in all disciplines.

-Her achievements include an Olympic silver medal and a bronze medal in the World Championships, both in team events.
+Aicher's achievements include an Olympic silver medal and a bronze medal in the World Championships, both in team events.
+Her first World Cup podium came in a downhill in February 2025.
+One day later, she won her first race, also a downhill.